Role

 It usually takes her weeks, sometimes months, to track down who owes what, send reminders in the group, and even follow up with private “nudges” when someone forgets.
 And when one person goes radio silent, she’s left to swallow the cost and only vent about it later.

-We carried out 5 in-depth user interviews with people actively splitting subscriptions.
-From this, we uncovered that the core issue isn’t just tracking money, but the social awkwardness that comes with it.
+We carried out 5 in-depth user interviews with people actively splitting subscriptions and uncovered that the core issue isn’t just tracking money, but the social awkwardness that comes with it.

 Subscription holders